DeepChainBio/bio-transformers/README.md

 ## Pseudo-Loglikelihood
-The protein loglikelihood is a metric which estimates the joint probability of observing a given sequence of amino-acids.
+The protein loglikelihood is a metric that estimates the joint probability of observing a given sequence of amino acids.
 The idea behind such an estimator is to approximate the probability that a mutated protein will be “natural”, and can effectively be produced by a cell.

-These metrics rely on transformers language models .
-These models are trained to predict a “masked” amino-acid in a sequence.
-As a consequence, they can provide us an estimate of the probability of observing an amino-acid given the “context” (the surrounding amino-acids).
-By multiplying individual probabilities computed for a given amino-acid given its context, we obtain a pseudo-likelihood, which can be a candidate estimator to approximate a sequence stability.
+These metrics rely on transformers language models.
+These models are trained to predict a “masked” amino acid in a sequence.
+As a consequence, they can provide us with an estimate of the probability of observing an amino acid given the “context” (the surrounding amino acids).
+By multiplying individual probabilities computed for a given amino-acid given its context, we obtain a pseudo-likelihood, which can be a candidate estimator to approximate sequence stability.
 ```python
 from biotransformers import BioTransformers